sophiaas/simple-neural-nets/README.md

 This is an accompaniment to a larger project, [simple-neural-nets](github.com/sophiaas/simple-neural-nets), which contains pre-written pedagogical implementations of a variety of neural network architectures, all exclusively in numpy.

-_This codebase was originally written for UC Berkeley's Machine Learning class, CS189/289A. [sagnibak](https://github.com/sagnibak) is a contributor._
+_I originally wrote this codebase while a graduate student instructor for UC Berkeley's Machine Learning course, CS189/289A.
+It was used as the 6th homework assignment in the spring 2020 semester. [sagnibak](https://github.com/sagnibak) is a contributor._